dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     **Frankly, neither of those tendencies provides a domain-specific answer, only a technical preference.
 Is there a better way to break the tie?**

     Discussing this with Eric Evans revealed a very simple and sound guideline.
-    When examining the use case (or story), ask whether it’s the job of the user executing the use case to make the data consistent.
+    When examining the use case (or story), ask whether it's the job of the user executing the use case to make the data consistent.
     **If it is, try to make it transactionally consistent, but only by adhering to the other rules of Aggregates.**
-    If it is another user’s job, or the job of the system, allow it to be eventually consistent.
+    If it is another user's job, or the job of the system, allow it to be eventually consistent.
     That bit of wisdom not only provides a convenient tie breaker, but it helps us gain a deeper understanding of our domain.
     It exposes the real system invariants: the ones that must be kept transactionally consistent.
     That understanding is much more valuable than defaulting to a technical leaning.